 Deadline to Apply

-In February 1984 then Dean of Culverhouse College of Commerce Dr. H.H.
+In February 1984 then Dean of Culverhouse College of Business Dr. H.H.
 “Bill Mitchell and MBA Coordinator Ms. Gina Johnson received UA Board of Trustees approval to create the Executive MBA Program.
 With approval to create the program, but no funds to begin, Tim and Cathy Parker and Jack Warner became the first benefactors by donating $25,000 each to establish the Executive MBA Program.
-Dr. Strickland, MBA Director at that time also taught in the first class and has taught business strategy to every EMBA graduate to date.
+Dr. Strickland, our first MBA Director, and Ms. Johnson began recruiting the first EMBA class to enroll in fall 1985.

 Our story of how we began, a great idea with strong support but no funding, resonates with so many today that are asked to do more with less resources.
 We believed in what we were doing then and so did others.
 We found the resources and we met the challenge of creating and growing a vibrant and important graduate program.
 The financial support of our first benefactors continues today in the strong support shown by our students and alumni who give back by promoting what we do and showing how it has changed their lives.
 That drive and spirit continues today with our faculty and staff in providing a curriculum and program that is valuable and challenges our students and results in a life-changing and transformative experience.

-Experience the Executive MBA Program at The University of Alabama: UA EMBA – Are You Ready to Begin [VIDEO].
+Experience the Executive MBA Program at The University of Alabama: UA EMBA – Are You Ready to Begin?.
 UA Executive MBA from the Start until Forever – you’re part of the family at The University of Alabama – ROLL TIDE ROLL

 HEMBA: Classes are held in a blended format with online instruction and face-to-face meetings one weekend a month in Huntsville for 21 months (5 semesters).
 Classes begin in August.

 TEMBA: Classes are all held in-class every other weekend for 17 months in Tuscaloosa (4 semesters).
 Classes begin in November.